-Example 1 is focused on a single-period blending problem of three products (G1, G2, G3).
-Its main goal is to find the best or 'preferred' recipe for each product that minimizes blend cost and simultaneously satisfies all quality specifications.
-Preferred recipes are used as initial solutions for subsequent examples.
+Example 1 deals with a single-period blending problem of three products (G1, G2, G3).
+The main goal is to find the best or 'preferred' recipe for each product that minimizes blend cost and simultaneously satisfies all quality specifications.
+Preferred recipes are proposed as the initial blends for the subsequent integrated blending and scheduling examples.
 For this particular problem, temporal, inventory and resource constraints coming from the scheduling problem are disregarded by assuming that enough resources, component stocks and time are available as needed to produce 1 Mbbl of each product once.
-In this way only the blending problem is taking into consideration.
-Component cost and properties, variable recipe limits and stringent product specifications are the central features to be considered for solving example 1.
-The proposed MILP-based iterative procedure was used to find preferred recipes for all required products.
+In this way only a pure blending problem is taking into consideration.
+Component cost and properties, variable recipe limits and stringent product specifications are the central features to be considered for solving Example 1, where it is assumed that all scheduling decisions are made a priori.
+The proposed LP-based iterative procedure was used to find preferred recipes for all required products.
+As reported in Table 14 in Section 11 on computational results, the problem involves 81 constraints and 127 continuous variables and its solution was found in 0.13 s.
 In this case, initial product recipes were generated taking into account only linear product properties.
-Then, the iterative procedure was performed to update the initial recipes with the purpose of satisfying all product specifications.
-Preferred recipes for products G2 and G3 were found by executing just one iteration of the proposed procedure, whereas an additional iteration was needed to satisfy all specifications for product G1, since the maximum sulfur content was violated both in the initial recipe as in the first iteration.
-In order to generate feasible recipes, component concentrations for each product were updated by the MILP model in each iteration, which gradually increased the blend cost.
+Then the iterative procedure was performed to update the initial recipes with the purpose of satisfying all product specifications.
+Preferred recipes for products G2 and G3 were found by executing just one iteration of the proposed procedure, whereas an additional iteration was needed to satisfy all specifications for product G1, since the maximum specification for property P8 was violated both in the initial recipe as in the first iteration (see Table 4).
+In order to generate feasible recipes, component concentrations for each product were updated by the LP model in each iteration, which gradually increased the blend cost.
 The recipe evolution for product G1 in terms of component concentration is presented in detail in Figure 5.
 Blend cost and product properties associated to each recipe are shown in Table 4.
 In addition to the exact values for each property predicted by nonlinear correlations, the approximations predicted by the proposed linear functions are also presented in Table 4.
 It should be noted that predictions of nonlinear properties tend to improve when the number of iterations is increased.
 Finally, best product recipes and 'bias' factors for all products are reported in Table 5.